desmid/tickers/README.md

 ### Introduction

-LibreOffice/OpenOffice macros and associated Python packages for scraping Yahoo prices for: stock tickers, currency pairs, indices.
-A work in progress - the code works in live spreadsheets, but this is essentially a demo repository for amusement.
+This code provides LibreOffice/OpenOffice (LO/OO) macros and associated Python packages for scraping Yahoo prices for stock tickers, currency pairs, or indices.

+It is a work in progress - the code works in live spreadsheets, but this is essentially a demo.

 ### Run the demo spreadsheet